moneroexamples/onion-monero-blockchain-explorer/README.md

  - open sourced,
  - made fully in C++,
  - the only explorer showing encrypted payments ID,
- - the only explorer with the ability to search by encrypted payments ID, tx public and private keys, stealth addresses, input key images, block timestamps (UTC time, e.g., 2016-11-23 14:03:05)
  - the only explorer showing ring signatures,
  - the only explorer showing transaction extra field,
  - the only explorer showing public components of Monero addresses,